-A pipeline follows a narrow, clear stretch of land, called a ROW, that allows our employees and contractors to access the pipeline for inspections, maintenance, testing and emergencies.
+A pipeline follows a narrow, clear stretch of land, called a ROW, which allows our employees and contractors to access the pipeline for inspections, maintenance, testing and emergencies.
+Pipeline ROWs are not designed as roads, as heavy vehicles and equipment can damage the pipelines below.